 You fingernails contribute to the sound your Ukulele can make.
 Keep your fretting hands’ fingernails neat and short to allow clean fretting for a more distinctive sound.
 Letting your strumming fingernails grow a little can help produce a great sound.
 For picking and strumming, you might want to grow your nails on the thumb, first, middle and ring fingers.

 4. Start with a simple song

 Starting off, you might get overwhelmed with the plethora of songs you can learn to play with the uke.
 You might want to learn one of your favorite songs which is likely to have a complicated chord in it or a trickier time signature.
 Practicing with a complicated song isn’t gonna help.
 As a beginner, your focus should be improving your familiarity of moving from a chord to another, keeping steady, on-beat strumming, and producing great sound.
-You can enhance all this by starting with a song with 3-4 basic chords in its progression.
+You can enhance all this by starting with easy ukulele songs that use 3-4 basic chords in their progression.

 5. Practice and repetition are key

 Practice can feel repetitive and tedious.
 And that might be a good sign!
 If it feels easy, you are starting to get better.
 Repetition is often linked to effective learning.
 Malcolm Gladwell wrote about reaching success in his book Outliers, where he coined the 10,000 hours rule.
 Successful artists and athletes he said, have an accumulated 10,000 hours of practice before they become very great at what they do.
 This, we can easily say, is also true with getting better at playing the uke.
 With persistent practice, you can surely be great at playing the uke.

 Before playing the uke, it is important you set your expectations high.
 Chances are you are going to play badly at first.
 But by setting realistic expectations, you can manage your frustrations and avoid getting your spirits crushed.